 Entertainment professionals who think a Loan Out Corporation may be the best option for them must weigh the costs against the benefits gained.
 Each circumstance is different and the tax advisors at Frazier & Deeter are here to help you make the best decision.

 About the Author

-Eddie Bradford is a Principal in Frazier & Deeter’s Tax practice and one of the leaders of the firm’s Entertainment practice.
-He serves clients in a variety of industries including sports, entertainment, law, healthcare, real estate, engineering, architecture, manufacturing & distribution and technology.
+Eddie Bradford is a Principal in Frazier & Deeter’s tax department and one of the leaders of the firm’s Entertainment practice.
+He works with athletes, entertainment professionals, and business owners to develop tax strategies tailored to each client’s unique goals.